WhiteHouse/fb_messenger_bot/README.md

  2. Visit /admin/config/fb-messenger and enter a custom value for the Facebook Verify Token (save the configuration).
  3. Complete steps 1-4 outlined in [Facebook's quickstart documentation](https://developers.facebook.com/docs/messenger-platform/quickstart)
-    including the copying of the page access token in step 3.
+    including the copying of the page access token in step 3 (note: this module sets up the webhook at /webhook/contact).
  4. Return to /admin/config/fb-messenger and paste the page access token into the Facebook Page Access Token field (save the configuration).
  5. Clear caches.